 Genuine Jersey’s annual Jersey Royal Potato Growing Competition is back for 2020.

-And they're off!
-Today marked the start of the annual Genuine Jersey Jersey Royal Growing Competition, which your Society has sponsored for the past six years.
+It's week four of the annual Genuine Jersey Jersey Royal Growing Competition, which your Society has sponsored for the past six years, and we have been back to Springfield School to see how the children are getting on.

 All 32 primary schools in Jersey, parish constables, the media and WI branches are taking part in the competition.
 Each group was given a bucket, two Jersey Royal seed potatoes, compost and fertiliser.